Usman-rai/voice-appointment-booking-agent/README.md

 ## Status

-This is a working demo built end to end.
-The availability check and booking flow both run live: VAPI holds the conversation, n8n reads and writes the calendar and database, and the caller hears a real answer.
+This is a working demo built end to end and deployed live.
+The availability check and booking flow both run in production: VAPI holds the conversation, n8n reads and writes the calendar and database, and the caller hears a real answer.

 ---

 ## About

-Built by **Usman Farooq** — AI automation developer specializing in n8n, AI agents, and WhatsApp/voice booking systems for healthcare clinics.
+Built by **Usman Farooq** — AI automation developer specializing in n8n, AI agents, and voice/WhatsApp booking systems.

 - LinkedIn: [linkedin.com/in/usman-rai](https://linkedin.com/in/usman-rai)
 - GitHub: [github.com/Usman-rai](https://github.com/Usman-rai)